miradesne/Socket.IO-Client-Swift/README.md

     "reconnects": true, // Default is true
     "reconnectAttempts": 5, // Default is -1 (infinite tries)
     "reconnectWait": 5, // Default is 10
-    "nsp": "swift", // connects to the specified namespace.
-Default is / "forcePolling": true, // if true the client will only use XHR polling, Default is false (polling/WebSockets) "forceWebsockets": false, // if true the client will only use WebSockets.
+    "nsp": "swift", // connects to the specified namespace.The correspoding server side code is .of("/swift"); Default is /.
+    "forcePolling": true, // if true the client will only use XHR polling, Default is false (polling/WebSockets) "forceWebsockets": false, // if true the client will only use WebSockets.
 Trumps forcePolling.
 Default is false. (polling/WebSockets)
     "cookies": nil // An array of NSHTTPCookies.
 Passed during handshake.
 Default is nil